-- 3.9.4.1 Tactile warning strips shall - (a) be provided at the top, bottom and intermediate landings; - (b) extend the full width of the stair for a depth of 600 mm commencing 300 mm back from the stair as shown in Figure 28(d); and - (c) consist of flooring material that is - - (i) contrasting in colour with the surrounding flooring material; and - (ii) of a different texture from the surrounding flooring material.
+- 3.9.4.1 Tactile warning strips shall - (a) be provided at the top, bottom and intermediate landings; - (b) extend the full width of the stair for a depth of at least 600 mm commencing one tread depth back from the stair as shown in Figure 29(d); and - (c) consist of flooring material that is - - (i) contrasting in colour with the surrounding flooring material; and - (ii) of a different texture from the surrounding flooring material.

-- (1) Strongly patterned carpets shall not be used for stairs as they obscure the definition of the tread edges and can cause danger to users. - (2) Bright stainless steel or polished brass should not be used for nosing strips as glare reflection can cause disorientation to persons with visual impairment. - (3) The tactile warning strip is to alert persons with visual impairment that they are approaching steps and to be extra careful.
+- (1) Strongly patterned carpets shall not be used for stairs as they cause perpetual problems and obscure the definition of the tread edges. - (2) Bright stainless steel or polished brass should not be used for nosing strips as glare reflection can cause disorientation to persons with visual impairment. - (3) The tactile warning strip is to alert persons with visual impairment that they are approaching steps and to be extra careful.